piotr-machura/website/src/index.md

 🇵🇱
 movies then *"Dzień świra"* somehow manages to be the funniest and most depressing thing I have ever seen.

-## Favorite software
-**[Neovim](https://neovim.io/)** and **[Arch Linux](https://archlinux.org/)** are tied for the first place.
-I just love the feeling that noone else has the same environemnt as me.
-Literally noone on the entire planet, because I made parts of it from scratch.

-Dead last would be Microsft Teams.
-Imagine a video chat client that consumes 50% more RAM idling than my entire operating system (seroiusly, it's 600MB of teams doing nothing vs 400MB of Linux doing nothing).

 ## Social media
 Jokes on you, I have none.
-There is a link to my GitHub in the navbar and *that's it*.
+There is a link to my GitHub in the navigation bar and *that's it*.
 In fact, social media is on my **"Things I can't wait for to die"** list, along with shopping malls and gasoline powered cars.
-But, unlike the other two, scoial media is probably sticking around.
+But, unlike the other two, social media is probably sticking around.
 Forever.